Resnovas/variable-mastermind/README.md

     branch: 'auto-update'
 ```

 Using the action within a workflow can require a small bit of configuration, depending on the application.
-The following exaples are created from our application [Universal GitActions Workflows](https://github.com/Videndum/Universal-GitAction-Workflows) which is heavily based on this action.
+The following examples are created from our application [Universal GitActions Workflows](https://github.com/Videndum/Universal-GitAction-Workflows) which is heavily based on this action.

 ## Using Job Outputs